edx-unsupported/v_videocompile/README.md

 ## Intro
-There wasn't a good, universal *nix solution to compiling ffmpeg on various node, ingest, and worker machines, so I made this.
-It's simple, ugly, and should work for most local and AWS instances, assuming you're running a *nix machine.
+There wasn't a good, universal *nix solution to compiling ffmpeg on various node, ingest, and worker machines.
+It's simple and should work for most local and AWS instances, assuming the running of a *nix machine.

-This won't get you a full-flavored version of ffmpeg, this is just for what we use (and might use later) at edX.
+This won't compile a full-flavored version of ffmpeg, this is just for what we use (and might use later) at edX.
 You'll get mp3, mp4, and theora, as well as the basic HLS encoder.

-If you're interested in ffmpeg, and want something that's a little more functional for general and workaday use, allow me to recommend:  https://trac.ffmpeg.org/wiki/CompilationGuide
+If you're interested in ffmpeg, and want something that's a little more functional for general and workaday use:  https://trac.ffmpeg.org/wiki/CompilationGuide

-#### NOTE: 'Impolite' full compilation isn't currently working with terraform - though the script will run if run manually (go figure).
+#### NOTE: 'Impolite' full compilation isn't currently working with terraform - though the script will run if run manually.
-#### So I've backed off into a 'polite' build, using a (known, tested) static build for EC2 instances and a brew-based install for Darwin machines
+#### So We've backed off into a 'polite' build, using a (known, tested) static build for EC2 instances and a brew-based install for Darwin machines

 This will check for an extant ffmpeg install, and install if the global command `ffmpeg` returns something that doesn't look like ffmpeg.